eyecuvision/bumblebee/README.md

 ## License
-Bumblebee has a MIT license.
+Bumblebee has MIT license.
 You can find further details in [LICENSE](LICENSE).